EnergySystemsModellingLab/MUSE_OS/docs/inputs/correlation_files.rst

 Correlation demand files
 ========================

-It is possible to use macrodrivers as a way to infer the electricity demand.
-For example, one can use the expected GDP PPP and population in the future per region to infer the electricity demand using a regressor.
+It is possible to use macrodrivers as a way to infer the service demand.
+For example, one can use the expected GDP based on purchasing power parity (GDP PPP) and population in the future per region to infer the service demand using a regressor.

 To do this, a minimum of three files are required:

 #.
-A Macrodrivers file
+A macrodrivers file

 #.
 A file which states the regression parameters

 #.
-The share of the demand across the timeslices
+A file which dictates how the demand per benchmark year is split across the timeslices.

 We will go into the details of each of these files below.

 Macrodrivers
 ------------

 An example of a shortened macrodriver file is shown below.
 This file contains the data for each of the years you are interested in.
-For example, in the file below, it contains GDP PPP in region "R1", in the unit millionUS$2015 for each year.
-It also contains the data for Population.
+For example, in the file below, it contains GDP PPP in region `R1`, in the unit `millionUS$2015` for each year.
+It also contains the data for the population.

 .. list-table:: Macrodrivers
    :widths: 50 50 50 25 25 25